Radio masts and towers: Carbon Fiber

 Carbon fibre monopoles and towers have traditionally been too expensive but recent developments in the way the carbon fibre tow is spun have resulted in solutions that offer strengths exceeding steel (10 times) for a fraction of the weight (70% less) which has allowed monopoles and towers to be built in locations that were too expensive or difficult to access with the heavy lifting equipment that is needed for a steel structure.

 Overall a carbon fiber structure is 40 - 50% faster to be erected compared to traditional building materials.

 Wood

-As of 2022, wood, previously a common material for telecommunications tower construction, has started to become increasingly common.
+As of 2022, wood, previously an uncommon material for telecommunications tower construction, has started to become increasingly common.
 In 2022, a wood telecommunications tower – the first of its kind in Italy – replaced a previously-existing steel structure to blend in with its wooded surroundings.

-One of the most commonly cited reasons telecom companies opt for wood is because it's the only material in the industry that is climate positive.
+One of the most commonly cited reasons telecom companies opt for wood is because it is the only material in the industry that is climate positive.

 For this reason, some utility pole distributors started to offer wood towers to meet the growing demands of 5G infrastructure.
 In the United States, for example, wood utility pole distributor Bell Lumber & Pole began developing products for the telecommunications industry.